-- A boating certificate issued by another State agency and NASBLA approved.
+- A boating certificate issued by another state agency and NASBLA approved.

-- A boating certificate issued by the US Coast Guard Auxiliary.
+- A boating certificate issued by the U.S. Coast Guard Auxiliary.

-- An unexpired commercial boating license issued by the US Coast Guard.
+- An unexpired commercial boating license issued by the U.S. Coast Guard.

-- An unexpired commercial boating license issued by the State of New Hampshire.
+- An unexpired commercial boating license issued by the state of New Hampshire.

 New Hampshire law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
 Cooperate with them by following the laws and guidelines.

-Carry the Card Vessel operators who are required to have a Boater Education Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.
+Carry the Card: Vessel operators who are required to have a Boater Education Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.

-Penalty Not carrying your Boater Education Card when one is required can result in a fine.
+Penalty: Not carrying your Boater Education Card when one is required can result in a fine.

-Is the Boating Card the same as a Boating License?
+Is the Boating Card the same as the Boating License?

 New Hampshire Marine Patrol